dmk2014/momento2dayone/readme.md

 The parser is fast - it completes a ~90k line text file with about 6200 entries in less than 100ms.
 It returns a slice of Moments which satisfy the interface expected by the import package.

 ## Importer
 The import will take some time.
 It must process each entry sequentially.
+Import progress is displayed on the command line.

+## Known Issues
 There was an issue encountered during testing where photos were not correctly imported.
-This was fixed by having the import function wait for 10 seconds every 100 entries.

-Import progress is displayed on the command line.
+Images failed to import correctly as the journal size grew in Day One.
+Unfortunately this could not be resolved programatically - the images had to be manually corrected by editing the Day One entries when the import was completed.